flytxt/chronos-maven-plugin/README.md

 chronos-maven-plugin
 =====================

-Maven plugin for interacting with Chronos
+Maven plugin for interacting with Chronos (Apache Mesos Framework)

 It can both process `chronos.json` config and use it to push it to Chronos host for deployment.